-37.2 Taxation of a Bond Company
+37.2 Taxation of a Bond Fund

-Taxation of capital gains
+Taxation of Capital Gains

-Bonds or loans relationships held are taxable as income (see below) and are not subject to capital gains tax.
-Capital gains, for example on investments in equities, (except insofar as treated as income gains - see below) accruing to a Bond Company will be exempt from UK tax on chargeable gains.
+Bonds or loan relationships held are taxable as income (see below) and are not subject to capital gains tax.
+Capital gains, for example on investment in equities, (except insofar as treated as income gains - see below) accruing to a Bond Fund will be exempt from UK tax on chargeable gains.